techreturners/lm-lab-aks-gitops-devopsupskill/README.md

 This repository shows examples and guides for using [Terraform](https://terraform.io) to provision a [AKS (Azure Kubernetes Service) Cluster](https://azure.microsoft.com/en-gb/services/kubernetes-service/) on Azure

+As well as the instructions below we've also created a suite of [FAQ's](./docs/FAQS.md) that are worth reviewing if you experience any interesting challenges.

 ## Instructions

 ### Pre-requisites